 Many months later (more than I’d like to admit) I finally put together a detailed guide to help you plan the Alta Via 1 for yourself!
 It became a part of a series of over 60 articles dedicated to hiking and photography in the Italian Dolomites.

-In the second part I will cover days 6-11.
-At the end of the guide you will also find the list of most mountain huts along the Alta Via 1 with their contact info as well as possible early escape routes for those who don’t plan on hiking the complete route.
+In the second part, I will cover days 6-11.
+At the end of the guide, you will also find the list of most mountain huts along Alta Via 1 with their contact info as well as possible early escape routes for those who don’t plan on hiking the complete route.

-I measured the mileage with a Garmin GPS each day and the total kilometres amounted to 142 (not including the extensions).
-According to Garmin’s website there is a 5% margin error when surveying the distances.
+I measured the mileage with a Garmin GPS each day and the total kilometers amounted to 142 (not including the extensions).
+According to Garmin’s website, there is a 5% margin error when surveying the distances.

-You can expect snow to linger on the northern slopes as late as mid July and if that’s when you’re planning your trip for, make sure to pack gaiters.
-I have hiked Alta Via 1 at the very start of the season and we encountered snow on most days, in some places a couple of meters deep!
+You can expect snow to linger on the northern slopes as late as mid-July and if that’s when you’re planning your trip for, make sure to pack gaiters.
+I hiked Alta Via 1 at the very start of the season and we encountered snow on most days, in some places a couple of meters deep!